Peter Fonda: 1980s and 1990s

 In the early 1990s Fonda also contributed to the script of Enemy (1990), in which he starred.
-He had the lead in Family Express (1991) and South Beach (1993), but then drifted into supporting roles in many "independent" films: Deadfall (1993), directed by Christopher Coppola; Bodies, Rest & Motion (1993), starring his daughter Bridget; Molly & Gina (1994); Love and a .45 (1994) with Renée Zellweger; Nadja (1994), produced by David Lynch.
+He had the lead in Family Express (1991) and South Beach (1993), but then drifted into supporting roles in many independent films: Deadfall (1993), directed by Christopher Coppola; Bodies, Rest & Motion (1993), starring his daughter Bridget; Molly & Gina (1994) with Frances Fisher and Natasha Gregson; Love and a .45 (1994) with Renée Zellweger; Nadja (1994), produced by David Lynch.
 He had a good supporting role in Escape from L.A.
 (1996) from John Carpenter and was in Don't Look Back (1996).
 He also guest starred on In the Heat of the Night.

 After years of films of varying success, Fonda received high-profile critical recognition and universal praise for his performance in Ulee's Gold (1997).
 He portrayed a taciturn North Florida beekeeper and Vietnam veteran who tries to save his son and granddaughter from a life of drug abuse.
 For his performance, he was nominated for the Academy Award for Best Actor.
 He had the lead in Painted Hero (1997).
 In 1998, Fonda starred in the TV movie The Tempest, based in part on William Shakespeare's play of the same name.
 It was directed by Jack Bender and starred Fonda, John Glover, Harold Perrineau, and Katherine Heigl.

-He was in The Passion of Ayn Rand (1998), then appeared in the crime film The Limey (1999) as Terry Valentine, an aging rock music producer who accidentally kills his younger girlfriend.
+He played Frank O'Connor in The Passion of Ayn Rand (1998), a performance for which he received a Golden Globe Award in 2000, then appeared in the crime film The Limey (1999) as Terry Valentine, an aging rock music producer who accidentally kills his younger girlfriend.
 The film was directed by Steven Soderbergh.